 National Council For Adoption, #1804, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 National Council for Adoption maintains responsibility for this course.
 ACE provider approval period: 04/13/2023 – 04/13/2026.
 Social workers completing this course receive 1 ethics continuing education credit.

 This course does not offer credit for NJ or NY social workers.
-For more information on receiving CE credit please visit the FAQ tab.
-For additional information on the instructor please visit www.bit.ly/NCFAMay.
+More information on continuing education credits is available here.